dylngg/discord-notification-emailer/README.md

-# discord_notification_emailer
+# Discord Notification Emailer
 A discord bot that forwards messages to an email.
+In progress.